 - Find their career path: Students who have post-secondary goals of gaining competitive employment, acquiring pre-vocational skills and exploring job opportunities may receive services from the Career Connections In-School Workroom Program.
 This program provides students with career exploration opportunities and supervised, simulated work experiences within the school environment.
 Students learn technical skills such as resume crafting, application processes and job skills for obtaining and maintaining employment which include interviewing, accepting corrective feedback, communicating with co-workers, being absent from work and resigning from the job.
 Behavioral goals are monitored on a daily basis and achievement is celebrated weekly.
 Finally, if appropriate, students may be provided with job coaches and work part of the school day in the community.

 The Foundation Learning Center is a special education day school which delivers an innovative school program and support services for children with autism, developmental delays, or other learning challenges.
-The program operates nearly year-round, as a 10 month program from September through June and offers an Extended School Year (ESY) services in July.
+The program operates nearly year-round, as a 12 month program.

 The Foundation Learning Center utilizes multiple evidence-based programs that help students: